top of page

 Symptoms Are Always Looking for an Exit

 Symptoms don’t appear out of nowhere.
-They’re attempts — the body’s way of moving stuck energy, unmetabolized emotion, and generational pain out.
+They’re attempts at the body moving stuck energy, like unmetabolized emotion, and generational pain.

 They’re always looking for an exit.